nicolodiamante/keyave/README.md

 ### Access passwords with a Shortcut

-To access the password manager on your Apple device, simply go to Settings (on iOS) or System Preferences (on macOS), and locate the Passwords option.
-Nonetheless, the need to revisit this location each time you wish to manage your passwords can be quite time-consuming.
+To access the password manager on your Apple device, go to Settings (iOS) or System Preferences (macOS) and locate the Passwords option.
+However, revisiting this location each time can be time-consuming.

-Access your passwords swiftly and conveniently with a straightforward shortcut can streamline your workflow.
-For iOS and iPadOS users, this means a single tap from your home screen, while macOS users can find it readily in the menu bar.
-To get started, ensure that you have the [Apple Shortcuts][apple-shortcuts-download] app installed.
-Next, download the [Passwords Shortcut][passwords-shortcut] or follow the provided instructions to download and run the script.
-This script not only retrieves the shortcut for you but also configures your terminal environment for Touch ID, significantly streamlining your authentication process.
+To streamline the process and easily access your passwords, use the Passwords shortcut.
+For iOS and iPadOS users, it's a single tap from the home screen, while macOS users can find it in the menu bar.
+Make sure you have the [Apple Shortcuts][apple-shortcuts-download] app installed, and then download the [Passwords Shortcut][passwords-shortcut] or follow the provided instructions to download and run the script.
+This script retrieves the shortcut and configures your terminal environment for Touch ID, simplifying your authentication process.

 <br><br>